-Perspectives have shifted since then and, people are more inclined to look up healthy recipes, use food as medicine and tweak their eating plans to enhance metabolism and muscle hypertrophy.
+Perspectives have shifted from being solely focused on protein, and people are more inclined to look up healthy recipes, use food as medicine and tweak their eating plans to enhance metabolism and muscle hypertrophy.
 The key lies in understanding how the body uses protein, how much it needs and once understood, knowing when to have it to optimise muscle recovery and build those muscular gains that you’ve been chasing.

 BACK TO BASICS

-Let’s go back to basics and understand that the World Health Organisation (WHO, 2017), recommends we eat 0.8g of protein per kg of body weight per day.
-With the rise of #instafitness and health culture in the last couple of years, not to mention the prevalence and accessibility of protein-laden products, this has increased our protein consumption to over the recommendation.
-This is neither positive or negative.
+Let’s go back to basics and understand that the World Health Organisation (WHO, 2017) recommends we eat 0.8g of protein per kg of body weight per day.
+The rise of #instafitness and health culture in the last couple of years, not to mention the prevalence and accessibility of protein-laden products, this has increased our protein consumption to over the recommendation.
+This is neither positive nor negative.
 This is just a result.
-It is important, however, to work out your base line, providing you take into account your training demands.
+It is important, however, to work out your baseline, considering your training demands.

 ‘What about bodybuilders who seem to grow in size while eating mountains of protein?
 This can’t be a coincidence?’
 Valid question, little Johnny.